 The Humphrey School of Public Affairs is pleased to announce the recipients of its 18th Hubert H. Humphrey Public Leadership Awards.

 The awardees are science and higher education pioneer Reatha Clark King, community advocate and Humphrey School alumna Acooa Ellis, newspaper publisher Tracey Williams-Dillard, and utility provider Xcel Energy.
-They will be recognized at an awards event on May 25, 2022.
-More information about the event will be released in the coming weeks.
+They will be recognized at an awards event on May 25, 2022 at McNamara Alumni Center at the University of Minnesota, co-presented by Best Buy and Target.

 The Public Leadership Awards were established in honor of the Humphrey School’s namesake, Hubert H. Humphrey, to recognize individuals who have contributed to the common good through leadership and service.